Skip to main content

 • Co Production and Co Governance: Strategic Management, Public Value and Co Creation in the Renewal of Public Agencies across Europe - project Europe in a changing world - Inclusive, innovative and reflective Societies - CULT-COOP-11-2016/2017: Understanding the transformation of European public administrations

-• Project objectives: This project aims to contribute to the renewal of European public administrations by locating, exploring, and disseminating state-of-the-art experiences of new and more participatory approaches to citizens across Europe.
+• Project objectives: This project aims to contribute to the renewal of European public administrations by locating, exploring and disseminating cutting-edge experiences of new, more participatory approaches to citizens across Europe.

-This involves identifying the practical application of emerging public management paradigms: new public value, new public governance, digital era governance, participatory public sector approaches (co-design, co-production, co-evaluation of public services and policies).
+The aim is to identify the practical application of emerging paradigms in public management: new public value, new public governance, digital era governance, participative approaches to the public sector (co-design, co-production, co-evaluation of public services and policies).

-• Dedicated team: 6 teacher-researchers, 2 associate experts, 5 trainees, 3 research engineers
+• Dedicated team: 6 research professors, 2 associate experts, 5 interns, 3 research engineers

-• Partners: Project carried out by a consortium of 9 European partners - coordinated by Northumbria University
+• Partners: Project led by a consortium of 9 European partners - coordinated by Northumbria University

 • Year: 2018-2021

-• Description : The SDTGR project should lead to a Territorial Development Plan (SDTGR) shared by all the actors of the Greater Region.
-The SDTGR should make it possible to stimulate innovation within the Greater Region and to increase its attractiveness, in particular through the identification of the challenges and opportunities arising from the current socio-economic development dynamics and the definition of an integrated polycentric and cross-border strategy, which should increase the attractiveness and competitiveness of the Greater Region.
+• Description: The SDTGR project should lead to a Territorial Development Scheme (SDTGR) shared by all players in the Greater Region.
+The SDTGR is designed to stimulate innovation within the Greater Region and enhance its attractiveness, in particular by identifying the challenges and opportunities arising from the socio-economic development dynamics underway, and by defining an integrated polycentric and cross-border strategy to increase the attractiveness and competitiveness of the Greater Region.
 The first action consists in building a shared knowledge base and a common language.
-This will involve establishing diagnoses based on socio-economic and territorial indicators to spatialise the problems and produce a cartographic series of presentations of risks and opportunities.
-On the basis of these results, the territorial development strategy will be drawn up and actions to be taken to ensure an operational component will be identified.
-In order to achieve a shared result, the work will be the subject of participatory cross-border workshops bringing together local stakeholders and thematic experts in order to strengthen the support of the stakeholders of the Greater Region.
-The SDTGR project works in close cooperation with the Inte rreg V A Greater Region United GR - Center for Border Studies and MMUST projects, in order to ensure overall coherence and knowledge transfer between scientific, institutional and operational actors.
+Based on socio-economic and territorial indicators, diagnoses will be drawn up to spatialize the issues at stake, leading to a series of maps presenting the risks and opportunities.
+On the basis of these results, the territorial development strategy will be drawn up, and the actions to be taken to ensure an operational component will be identified.
+With a view to achieving a shared result, the work will be the subject of cross-border participative workshops bringing together local stakeholders and thematic experts, in order to strengthen the support of stakeholders in the Greater Region.
+The SDTGR project works in close cooperation with the Inte rreg V A Grande Région projects Uni GR - Center for Border Studies and MMUST, to ensure overall consistency and knowledge transfer between scientific, institutional and operational players.

-• Dedicated team: 3 teacher-researchers, 1 doctoral student, 1 research engineer
+• Dedicated team: 3 teacher-researchers, 1 PhD student, 1 research engineer

 • Budget: €1,491,628

-• Partners: University of Liège - Ministerium für Inneres, Bauen und Sport - Luxembourg Institute of Socio-Economic Research - Moselle Attractivité - Ministerium des Inneren und für Sport Rheinland-Pfalz - Université libre de Bruxelles - Université catholique de Louvain
+• Partners : Université de Liège - Ministerium für Inneres, Bauen und Sport - Luxembourg Institute of Socio-Economic Research - Moselle Attractivité - Ministerium des Inneren und für Sport Rheinland-Pfalz - Université libre de Bruxelles - Université catholique de Louvain

-• Research-action Research-action project with the Cultural Development Pole of the Departmental Council of Yvelines (78) under the direction of C. Arnaud and S. Serval - Partnership agreement between the Departmental Council of Yvelines (78) and ISM - UVSQ
+• Research-action Research-action project with the Pôle développement culturel of the Conseil Départemental des Yvelines (78) under the direction of C. Arnaud and S. Serval - Partnership agreement between the Conseil Départemental des Yvelines (78) and ISM - UVSQ

 • Dedicated team: 3 researchers

-• Partners: Cultural Development Centre of the Yvelines Departmental Council (78) and ISM - UVSQ
+• Partners: Pôle développement culturel of the Conseil Départemental des Yvelines (78) and ISM - UVSQ

 • COST LocRef